grafana/mimir/docs/architecture.md

 Since all distributors share access to the same hash ring, write requests can be sent to any distributor and you can setup a stateless load balancer in front of it.

-To ensure consistent query results, Cortex uses [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) quorum consistency on reads and writes.
+To ensure consistent query results, Mimir uses [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) quorum consistency on reads and writes.
 This means that the distributor will wait for a positive response of at least one half plus one of the ingesters to send the sample to before successfully responding to the Prometheus write request.

 #### Load balancing across distributors

 We recommend randomly load balancing write requests across distributor instances.
-For example, if you're running Cortex in a Kubernetes cluster, you could run the distributors as a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/).
+For example, if you're running Mimir in a Kubernetes cluster, you could run the distributors as a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/).

 ### Ingester